 Our work has grown and changed with the needs of communities.
 Women who participated in the Fambul Tok reconciliation process told us that they had suffered uniquely during the war, and they wanted a space to come together as women, to discuss their needs and find ways to work together for their communities.
 Their determination birthed the Peace Mothers program and contributed to our ongoing focus on women’s leadership.

-When Ebola arrived in Sierra Leone, it started in the same communities where the war began — communities where we were uniquely positioned to help bridge the gap between local voices and needs and the national and international aid response.
-We saw that the pathways we had built between leadership at the village, section, district and national and international levels could contribute to long-term development that is rooted in inclusivity and envisioned by communities themselves.
+When Ebola arrived in Sierra Leone, communities with Fambul Tok reconciliation structures were uniquely positioned to help bridge the gap between local voices and needs and the national and international aid response.
+We saw that the leadership structures we had built could address new moments of crisis as well as long-term development and governance in ways that are inclusive and community-centered.

 After Ebola, we tested this conviction by piloting the People’s Planning Process in three districts, expanding the work of reconciliation to development and addressing the gaps between the village, section, district, and national and international levels.
 The results were so powerful that the approach has become the foundation of the Government of Sierra Leone’s national development policy framework, the Wan Fambul National Framework for Inclusive Governance and Local Development.
 With the WFNF, Sierra Leone has become a pioneer, taking a lead globally in putting people and communities in the center and at the helm of peace and development.